sixty-north/cosmic-ray/examples/simple_math/simple_math.rst

         return x > 0

+We would like to measure the performance of a testing suite, ``test_simple_math_bad.py``, with intention to improve it.
-First run cosmic-ray on the so called 'bad' testing suite.
+First run cosmic-ray on the so-called 'bad' testing suite.

 ::